getify/You-Dont-Know-JS/types-grammar/ch2.md

 * `trimStart()` / `trimEnd()` / `trim()`: produces a new string value with whitespace trimmed from the start of the string (left in LTR locales, right in RTL locales), or the end of the string (right in LTR locales, left in RTL locales), or both

-* `repeat(..)`: produces a new string with the string argument value repeated the specified number of times
+* `repeat(..)`: produces a new string with the original string value repeated the specified number of times

 * `split(..)`: produces an array of string values as split at the specified string or regular-expression boundaries